 Are there grants to support unpaid internships?

 The Humphrey School has funding support available for students partaking in unpaid or underpaid summer internships completed before the student has graduated.
 The internship may be domestic or international.
 The Office of Career and Student Success accepts funding applications in the late spring - an email will be sent from the Career and Student Success office in April, and more information can be found on this website.

 The Learning Abroad Center has additional information on possible funding sources.

 The internship itself is not for credit.
 However, you may work with a faculty supervisor to conduct a project related to the internship (usually an analytic paper) as an independent study and may earn one to three credits, depending on the project.
 Keep in mind that no more than three independent study credits can be counted toward your degree.
 You also need permission from the internship organization if you plan to use confidential data or information.

 How do I explain the internship requirement to a potential employer?

 A potential internship employer may need to understand how a graduate internship differs from undergraduate internships.
 Download the helpful Graduate Internship Fast Facts sheet, which you can share with the organizations you contact.
-The Career & Professional Development staff also are available to answer potential employers' questions.
+The Career and Student Success staff also are available to answer potential employers' questions.